 You and your significant other will fail each other sometimes.

 You will fail to understand each other and you will drive each other insane and you will reduce yourselves to behavior that later abhors you.
 You will treat each other like shit, and it might take hours or even days or months before you’re able to see clearly—before you can reach deep inside yourselves and admit that you were being total jerk-faces and finally apologize.
 Before you can rectify that sense of loving trust that drew you to each other in the first place—that which holds you together, sometimes just by a thread, when shit hits the proverbial fan.

 The thing is, the pain you cause each other is rooted in beauty on some level.
 Because the more you love someone, the more vulnerable you are to them.
-The harder you fall for a person, the more you empower them to make you miserable.
+The harder you fall for someone, the more you empower them to make you miserable.
 The more you treasure that truly special connection, the more likely you are to ache when it seems to unravel.